lukaszmadrzynski/Website-Update/content/pages/index.md

             flexDirection: row
             justifyContent: center
         type: FeaturedItem
-      - title: >-
+      - title: ''
-          "This is the second time coming to Yunnan to join ecotour

-          with Lukas and Lynne.
-The things we’ve seen here, the mountains, waters,

-          people, animals, and plants - have left an even deeper impression."
         tagline: ''
         subtitle: ''
-        text: ''
+        text: >+
+          #### *"This is the second time coming to Yunnan to join ecotour with
+          Lukas and Lynne.
+The things we’ve seen here, the mountains, waters, people, animals, and plants - have left an even deeper impression."*

         actions: []
         colors: bg-neutralAlt-fg-dark
         styles: